Equivalence for Networks with Adversarial State: AVC Example Network

-\emph{Probability of error:} There are two potential sources of error: (i) the decoded list from the AVC at node 2 does not include the true intended message, and (ii) there exists $i\in[M+1]$ such that $\hath_i=h$ even though $\hatW_i^{K_2}\ne W^{K_2}$.
-For the first source of error, note that the number of bits in $W^{K_2}$ is $K_2q$, so the rate of the list code on the AVC is \beq \frac{K_2q}{n} =\tilR^{(1\to 3)}-\frac{K_1q}{n} \le \tilR^{(1\to 3)}-R_1+\frac{2q}{n} \le R^{(1\to 3)}-R_1+\frac{2q}{n} \eeq where in the first inequality we have used the fact that $K_1\ge \frac{nR_1}{q}-2$.
-Since \eqref{eq:region2} holds with a strict inequality, the quantity in \eqref{eq:AVC_bits} is less than $C_r$ for sufficiently large $n$.
+\emph{Probability of error:} There are two potential sources of error: (i) the decoded list from the AVC at node 2 does not include the true intended message, and (ii) there exists $i\in[M+1]$ such that $\hath_i=h$ even though ${\hatW^{K_1+K_2}_{i,K_1+1}\ne W^{K_1+K_2}_{K_1+1}}$.
+For the first source of error, note that the number of bits in ${W^{K_1+K_2}_{K_1+1}}$ is $K_2q$, so the rate of the list code on the AVC {can be obtained from \eqref{eq:K_2q} as \beq \frac{K_2q}{n} =\tilR^{(1\to 3)}-\frac{K_1q}{n} \le R^{(1\to 3)}-R_1+\frac{2q}{n} \eeq} Since \eqref{eq:region2} holds with a strict inequality, the quantity on the {l.h.s.}~in \eqref{eq:AVC_bits} is less than $C_r$ for sufficiently large $n$.
 Thus, by the results in \cite{HughesAVC97}, the probability that the decoded list does not include the true message vanishes with $n$.